 The word Oneta is straight in block writing.

-- Wapak tends to have more cast or molding flaws which can add to the characteristic, however for many it detracts the desirability.
+- Wapak tends to have more cast or molding flaws, which can add to the character.
+However, for many, it detracts from desirability.

 - Wapak cast iron can have very smooth cooking surfaces.

 - Ghost marks are common in Wapak Hollow Ware cast iron.
-Check the base for “Wagner” and also “Erie” lightly embossed on the iron.
+Check the base for Wagner or Erie lightly embossed on the iron.

-- Like much of vintage or antique cast iron it maybe important to check or ask how stable the iron sits on a flat surface.
+- Like much vintage or antique cast iron, it may be necessary to check or ask how stable the iron sits on a flat surface.
 Does it rock or spin?
-Not like, say cast iron, which when not sitting flat is unusable, far from it.
-However it does affect the value of vintage cast-iron.
+Movement in the cookware will negatively affect the value of vintage cast iron.